Blackbox-Labs-LLC/blackboxlabs-sdk/examples/README.md

-# blackbox Examples
+# blackboxlabs-sdk Examples

-This directory contains example scripts demonstrating how to use the blackbox SDK.
+This directory contains example scripts demonstrating how to use the blackboxlabs-sdk SDK.

 ## Prerequisites